zackmdavis/Less_Wrong_Drafts/said_defense_comments.md

 [reply to Vaniver: https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=j57cuznkZBXqSn7sr]

+_ adverse inference is about policy, if you can't distinguish the rare people who really do just hate style

 I agree that it's not the only hypothesis, because there's never only one hypothesis!
 But I do think it should usually be the dominant hypothesis.
 By way of illustration,